study-flamingo/mcp-knowledge-graph/README.md

 An improved implementation of persistent memory using a local knowledge graph with a customizable `--memory-path`.

-This lets Claude remember information about the user across chats.
+This lets AI models remember information about the user across chats.
+It works with any AI model that supports the Model Context Protocol (MCP) or function calling capabilities.

 > [!NOTE]
 > This is a fork of the original [Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) and is intended to not use the ephemeral memory npx installation method.